fjkrch/g1-factorized-latent-locomotion/README.md

 </details>

 LSTM achieves the best mean reward on all four tasks with the lowest variance (σ ≤ 0.05).
+All four paired t-tests (LSTM vs DynaMITE) are significant at p < 0.03.
 DynaMITE ranks second on push, randomized, and terrain with moderate variance.
 MLP shows high variance on randomized (σ = 0.50) and is the weakest model overall.